opensourcedesign/slick/README.md

 A "Slack" inspired theme that pushes the boundaries of the [Shout IRC Client](http://shout-irc.com).
 Currently the normal instance of Shout does not support a theme with this drastic of changes.
 A few of us are working on that from a [fork of Shout](https://github.com/bnvk/shout).

+### Installing

-To help work on this theme, do the following:
+To install and use this theme in your Shout client do the following:

 * Make sure you have [NodeJS](http://nodejs.org) installed
 * Clone the Shout fork `git@github.com:bnvk/shout.git`